vojtechkvas/CodeDelta/README.md

 Before start you have to add VITE_API_KEY inside file.env.
 You can get VITE_API_KEY at url https://aistudio.google.com/app/api-keys.
 There is no need for credit card registration.
+Also in .env can by found system instruction prompt.

 Application can be run inside docker: